A mission to support, encourage, and showcase the work of local artists

 The KWAC membership prior to 1960 had several locations, one of which was in the 400 block of Simonton St. This group of local artists was joined by several businessmen and persuaded city officials to save the historic building on Front Street which had been condemned.
 It was then converted into a city sponsored art center and gallery.

-The Key West Art Center is incorporated as a non-profit organization, devoted to the encouragement of local artists by furnishing them with a central market place for their work.
+The Key West Art Center and Gallery is incorporated as a non-profit organization, devoted to the encouragement of local artists by furnishing them with a central market place for their work.
 The Center is supported by membership dues and a commission of sales.
 A wide variety of art by dedicated local artists from the Florida Keys.
 Work includes paintings, in many mediums, sculpture, ceramics, fine jewelry and fine craft.
 If you are searching for a special piece of the Keys, you will find it here.